dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION_25MIN.md

 - Built an e-commerce platform with validation logic in **4 different places**
 - Spent sleepless nights debugging "works on frontend, fails on backend" bugs
 - Discovered WebAssembly while searching for a better way at 2 AM (true story!)
-- Built this demo to prove it works in production, not just tutorials

 ### What I Bring:

 - 🎯 **Real Experience**: This demo represents actual production patterns I use
 - 🔍 **Honest Perspective**: I'll show you when WebAssembly loses to JavaScript
 - 🛠️ **Practical Focus**: Working code you can use immediately, not theoretical concepts
-- 🎭 **Story-Driven**: Learning should be entertaining, not boring!

 **My Promise:** You'll leave with working code, realistic expectations, and a clear path forward!

 > **Presenter Notes:** Keep this personal and relatable!
 Share your own "validation drift" story if you have one.
-The 2 AM discovery is relatable to every developer who's stayed up late looking for solutions.
-Establish credibility with your real experience while being humble about the learning journey.
+The 2 AM discovery is relatable to every developer.
 This builds trust before diving into technical content.

 ---